nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## 2. About this document

+###### (written by: Ethan Rozario)

 Welcome to the __Trackr__ User Guide!
-In this document you will be able to learn the features that __Trackr__ can provide to make your TA experience less troublesome.
+In this document you will be able to learn the features that __Trackr__ can provide to make your TA experience less troublesome, by making data management, attendance tracking, and participation tracking a breeze.
 This section will provide information regarding the use of this document, namely how to navigate through this document, what the technical terms mean and how to interpret the formatting used.

 ### 2.1 Glossary